 TMS treatment for anxiety

-Transcranial Magnetic Stimulation (TMS) is an innovative approach to treating generalised anxiety disorder.
+An innovative approach to treating generalised anxiety disorder.

-It’s a non-invasive therapy that uses magnetic pulses to calm the areas of your brain that control our responses to threats or fears.
+Transcranial Magnetic Stimulation is a non-invasive therapy that uses magnetic pulses to calm the areas of your brain that control our responses to threats or fears.

 We all get anxious from time to time, but when anxiety becomes a way of life it can get in the way of your relationships, your day-to-day life – even your dreams for the future.